karthik-sankaranarayanan/number-generator/README.md

 * POST - /api/bulkGenerate -- Inputs: array of goal, step -- Response: 202 ACCEPTED { "task: "UUID of the task"}
 * GET - /api/tasks/{UUID of the task}?action=get_numlist -- Response: { "results": [ "10, 8, 6, 4, 2, 0", "100, 97, ...." ] }

--- Documentation is done using SWAGGER UI (localhost:8080/swagger-ui.html should point to the SWAGGER UI) -- Deployed into AWS Fargate (built a Docker image and then pushed to Docker Hub.
+* a.
+Documentation is done using SWAGGER UI (localhost:8080/swagger-ui.html should point to the SWAGGER UI)
+* b.
+Deployed into AWS Fargate (built a Docker image and then pushed to Docker Hub.
 Post that, I used that image in deploying to AWS Fargate as a container in Amazon ECS)

-* a.
+* c.
 Public IP on AWS fargate: http://18.191.128.45:8080/ (returns the title of the project)
-* b. http://18.191.128.45:8080/swagger-ui.html (returns Swagger Doc)
+* d. http://18.191.128.45:8080/swagger-ui.html (returns Swagger Doc)
+* e.
 The above 5 REST API calls can be tested using Swagger UI.